What to expect when buying a new home

 So you’ve decided that you’re ready to buy a home.
 This is a big decision that is full of both excitement and anxiety!
 We want to help educate you on the process so that you will see just how easy it is to buy a new home.
 Here is a run-down of the process from beginning to end.

-- Apply for a mortgage loan and get pre-approved.
 If you plan on getting a loan to purchase your new home, the very first thing you need to do is get pre-approved with your lender.
 It is very important to do this before you get too serious about looking at homes for sale.
 The lender will provide you with a pre-approval letter which will need to be submitted with any offer you make on a home.
 This makes your offer much more appealing to sellers.
 In fact, most sellers will require this before accepting an offer.
 Our Real Estate market is very competitive.
-When you find your dream home you need to be ready to move fast.
+When you find your dream home, you need to be ready to move fast!
 You need to already have your financing in place.
 In order to get pre-approved you will need to provide your lender with the following information:

 - Copy of your driver’s license and social security card